ArundeepChohan/HerokuApp/README.md

 Prerequisites: Able to run Python + Django + Setup Google .

 Installing: Download all files and set up an .env file, with all the necessary variables.

+Useful Links:

 • https://blog.benhammond.tech/connecting-google-cal-api-and-django